What is hyper local content marketing? A guide for multi-location retailers

 Being hyper local means being as local as possible.
 It’s a matter of getting as close to your customers as you can and communicate to them from that position.
 When a company goes hyper local they often involve their local staff, making the communication genuine as well as playful and personal.
 The result is connections with customers on a deeper level.
 The hyper local approach is getting more and more traction – in particular within retail and other multi-location based companies.

-Every single company we’ve worked with has experienced a massive increase in organic reach and engagement representing a substantial value on its own.
+The companies we work with consistently see a marked increase in organic reach and engagement — valuable in itself.
 More importantly, companies following a hyper local content marketing strategy tend to see growth in day to day foot traffic.
 They are able to provide a homogeneous yet personal brand experience across multiple touch points – while communicating more tactically than from their main corporate channels.
 Marketers get a new source of customer insight and whole organisations benefit from showing trust internally when it comes to communicating with customers.

 Mastering hyper local content marketing